Self injection

 A number of cancer treatments involve the regular administration of drugs under the skin (subcutaneous injection).
 This is because the drug to be injected is a protein and would get broken down by the digestive system.
 This page gives advice from professionals and patients themselves on how to injection yourself.
 This advice also applies to family or carers who want to learn to give injections.
 Any injection is not a pleasant thought but learning how to inject oneself or someone you are caring for has some major benefits:

-Which treatments require injection under the skin?.
+Which treatments require injection under the skin?
 Most patients requiring insulin in the UK have learnt to self inject but for cancer therapies the injections are usually only for short periods of time so it may not be worth learning in many cases.
 Certainly you should not regard yourself as failing if you don't want to do it or can't manage it.
 Treatments in oncology which involve subcutaneous injection include:-

 How to self inject.